Please allow me to have your undivided attention.

-This is the fifth year that I have published this article.
+This is the sixth year that I have published this article.
 Minor changes are made each time that I update this article, but never is an update just a carbon copy of the previous article, but is due to the prompting of the Holy Spirit.
-Each time, before I publish this article, I watch the video, and listen to the audio of this story, “without interruption;” each time strong emotions emerge from within me, and tears begin to flow.
+Each time, before I publish this article, I watch the video, and listen to the audio of the story, “without interruption;” each time strong emotions emerge from within me, and tears begin to flow.
+Normally, I will publish this article sooner in the month; for this late date post, I am very sorry.
+But, the truth of the article remains truth.

 Please, read the entire text of this article.
 Please, watch the video and listen to the audio recording.
 Please!
 Understand that “which is” being said and that which is not being said in this article.